eliasdoerig/to-otf/README.md

 ## Installation

+1. Install the last version of [FontForge](https://fontforge.org)
-Download the latest version from GitHub and move the file to the applications folder.
+2. Download the latest version of «to OTF» from GitHub and move the file to the applications folder.

 ## How to use